omnistrate-oss/serverless-proxy/README.md

 ![image](https://github.com/omnistrate/pg-proxy/assets/1789738/03dafa77-2cd2-4abb-9159-b8a6bd5843de)

-**Step 4: Access Supabase Instance**
+**Step 4: Access postgres Instance**

-Once supabase instance is up and running, check the connectivity from access page and get the endpoint/port for connection.
+Once postgres instance is up and running, check the connectivity from access page and get the endpoint/port for connection.
 Note that the endpoint shown in the page is pointing to the proxy and not directly to the provisioned instance.

 ![image](https://github.com/omnistrate/pg-proxy/assets/1789738/e6528000-9dde-4f98-a971-2eb4c5d1a28f)